 Regional preference schemes

-Some institutions give you bonus ranks/OPs for being a local resident, or for living in a regional or remote area.
-Institutions add bonuses to your OP/selection rank, which can make you more competitive.
+Some institutions give you ATAR/rank adjustment for being a local resident, or for living in a regional or remote area.
+Institutions adjust your ATAR/selection rank for entry, which can make you more competitive.

 Aboriginal and Torres Strait Islander schemes